mathrabbit1028/lisp-interpreter/readme.md

     ./main.exe ./code.txt
     ```
 - Each return values means:
-  - ` 0` : the given file path is accessible; and the code runs as normal mode.
+  - ` 0` : the given file path is accessible.
   - `-1` : the given file path is inaccessible.
-- If there are **syntex errors** in the given file, the runtime error occur.
+- If there are **syntax errors** in the given file, the runtime error occur.
   - Please check the error message and modify the source code.
   - Implemented errors:
     - [parentheses error] parentheses are not well-matched.
     - [token error] Given code does not match to required ( typename of blank ) format.
-    - (More syntex errors will be supplemented as the project progresses.)
+    - (More syntax errors will be supplemented as the project progresses.)
 - Also, in next week, I will create a CMake file for simplify compilation and execution.

 ### `lisp/lisp.hpp`